 Notes: If the reviewer/editor proposes a reason why they believe the null result could be explained by a design flaw, it can often be helpful/appropriate to leave the test in, but discuss the reviewers concerns about the validity of that particular test/design feature in a discussion section.

-Possible editorial feedback: Why are you referring to a preregistered plan and reporting them separately from other analyses?
+Possible editorial or reviewer feedback: Why are you referring to a preregistered plan and reporting them separately from other analyses?

 Possible response to the editor: The registration was certified prior to the start of data analysis.
 This defines analyses that were prespecified and confirmatory versus those which were not prespecified and therefore exploratory.
 Clarifying this allows readers to see that the hypotheses, analyses, and design that were prespecified have been accurately and fully reported (Jaeger & Halliday, 1998; Kerr, 1998, Thomas & Peterson, 2012).